FDLP Quickstart Guide

 - Published: October 23 2012

-If you are new to the FDLP, the U.S. Government Publishing Office welcomes you.
-This guide is intended to help you get started with your library’s Federal depository.
+If you are new to the FDLP, the U.S. Government Publishing Office (GPO) welcomes you.
+This guide is intended to help you get started with your library’s Federal depository operation.

 Identify Basic Information about Your Library’s Depository

 - Depository Library Number

 - Found in the FDL Directory and on the inside flap of depository shipment boxes.
 The number includes leading zeroes and may contain a letter at the end, for example, 0463B.
 Each FDL number is unique.
 Even if you never receive a shipment, it is important that you know your depository library number so GPO can accurately identify the correct library in communication.

 - Designation Date and Type of Designation